Have you been trying to trade but just can’t seem to get it right?

 Here’s my personal experience...

-When we’re in an uptrend, prices tend to pull back to test the EMA 50 and EMA 200 before going back up.
+When we’re in an uptrend, prices tend to throw back to test the EMA 50 and EMA 200 before going back up.

-When we’re in a downtrend, prices tend to go back up to test the EMA 50 and EMA 200 before dropping further.
+When we’re in a downtrend, prices tend to pull back to test the EMA 50 and EMA 200 before dropping further.